In spreadsheet, pivot tables or dynamic tables are powerful tools for

 First we divide body mass by 1000 to transform from grams to

-kilograms and then we use the function round()
+kilograms and then we use the function round() to get only

 two decimals.